cmurphy16/MTG_BR_Checker/README.md

 That page has a response code of 403 Forbidden.
 Since every B&R is on a Monday, and the links are basically all the same with a different date in them we can automatically create a link and check future Monday links for a 403 response code.
 If there is one we know there's a B&R planned for that Monday.

+So now you know there's a B&R on Monday.
+Instead of mashing F5 until it's up we can automatically check until it's released and open a new tab to it the moment it goes up.

 ## Contents
 This project consists of two scripts